 Cinnamon: The Oldest Spice in the World

 Cinnamon is a spice that is produced from the inner bark of several different species of trees from the genus Cinnamomum.
-This is what leads to the various varieties of cinnamon, which we’ll discuss more about below.
-Since antiquity, cinnamon has been known and prized for its aromatic effects, flavoring uses, and medicinal properties.
+This is what leads to the various varieties, which we’ll discuss more about below.
+Since antiquity, it has been known and prized for its aromatic effects, flavoring uses, and medicinal properties.
 Along with black pepper, it is thought to be the oldest spice in the world.
 It was so highly prized during this time it was considered an acceptable gift for monarchs and deities.
 History even reports the gift of cinnamon and cassia to the temple of Apollo (an important Olympian deity) at Miletus.

-In Ancient Egypt, cinnamon was used to embalm mummies.
+In Ancient Egypt, it was used to embalm mummies.
 According to the ancient Greek historian Herodotus, cinnamon and cassia grew in Arabia.
 They were grown along with frankincense, myrrh, and labdanum, and were said to be guarded by winged serpents.
 However, the use of cinnamon in early times was not as common due to how expensive it was.
-Pliny the Elder, a Roman author and philosopher, wrote in 77 CE that one pound of cinnamon cost the equivalent of fifty months of labor.
+Pliny the Elder, a Roman author and philosopher, wrote in 77 CE that one pound cost the equivalent of fifty months of labor.
 So, at the time, it was not something common people would be able to get their hands on.

 The Different Types of Cinnamon

 A number of species from the genus Cinnamomum are used and sold as cinnamon.
 These include:

 - Cinnamomum burmannii (Indonesian type)

 - Cinnamomum verum (Ceylon or Sri Lanka type)